Sucker for Sunsets

 Semenhood.

-St. Santorum has more ideas than Rick Perry has oops, and they are better, but the winner is the Papal Decree of Semenhood.
+St. RiK has more ideas than the other Rick, Gov. Perry, has oops, and they are better, but the winner is the Papal Decree of Semenhood.

 To keep this part short, Semenhood means that no abortions are allowed after the semen comes out of the blender, like a pina colada but not as frozen, yet (more on that below).
 Semen is derived from the New England term “Seaman”, because the tiny—okay, okay, microscopically really big--semen floaters are crazy swimmers like the guys who were pitched into the ocean by Moby Dick.
 Only one, of course, ends up with the prized coffin, but that is one very long narrative away from the point, even for this Blog.